sunweiconfidence/blockchain-by-go/README.md

-a simple blockchain system using go language to implement provide the API interface to access it
+1.a simple blockchain system using go language to implement 2.provide the API interface to access it